 Answer: Art.
 106 states you should substitute the higher of two players if they are equal point value away.
 In this situation, the 3.5 would put the Team At 8.5 points, an illegal line up.
-Since the team is able to field a legal team, substitute the 2.5 and let play continue instead of creating a forfeit.
+Since the team can field a legal team, substitute the 2.5 and let play continue instead of creating a forfeit.